 Have you ever been given something you don't like or doesn't fit, but you don't want to hurt the feelings of the person who thought about you?
 You're not alone.
-Everyone has received an unwanted gift at least once in his or her life.
+Remember that everyone has received an unwanted gift at least once in his or her life.
 That doesn’t mean the item is bad or useless.
 It simply means that it doesn’t work for you.

 When You Receive the Gift

 Show gratitude when someone gives you something, even if you don’t care for the item.
 Always thank the person for thinking of you and taking the time to pick out something for the occasion.
+Avoid saying anything negative, or you risk hurting the giver's feelings.
 Later, you’ll need to decide whether you should keep the gift, return it to the store for a more appropriate selection, or add it to the “regift” box.

 What not to put in your regifting box:

 - Monogrammed or other personalized items.

 - Something that was handmade specifically for you.
 This is something you might want to keep for times when you’ll be with the person who thoughtfully took the time to create something for you.

 You don’t want to take a chance and give something back to the original person, so double-check the name on the item to make sure you don’t make this embarrassing mistake.
 That would not only hurt the person’s feelings, but it would also make you appear thoughtless.
 The best way to prevent this is to regift the item to someone outside the social circle of the original giver.

 There are specific things you should do to an item before regifting it.
 Failure to do any of them may create an awkward situation.
 You never have to lie about what you are doing, but you don’t want to be in the position of having to explain anything.

 Handling the gift: